 You Are Not as Helpless as You Might Feel

-At least you aren’t if I am representing you, because helping my clients secure full compensation is what I do for a living.
+At least you aren’t if I am representing you as your Cedar Rapids personal injury lawyer, because helping my clients secure full compensation is what I do for a living.
 It makes me angry when I see the suffering of accident victims who come to me seeking justice, and that anger will energize me to fight for you to receive 100 percent of what Iowa Law entitles you to.
-My job is to seek compensation for you, so that you can concentrate on what is truly important: regaining your health.
+My job is to seek compensation for you so that you can concentrate on what is truly important: regaining your health.

 I Won’t Let the Insurance Company Take Advantage of You

 Insurance companies are your adversary, not your friend.
 They make money by charging premiums and denying or minimizing claims.
 Insurance adjusters routinely fleece accident victims using tricky negotiating tactics, like pressing you for the exact time of the accident and then claiming you were checking the time instead of watching the road.
-I know all their tricks, and they don’t work on me.
+As an experienced Cedat Rapids personal injury attorney, I know all their tricks, and they don’t work on me.

 “Jonathan was approachable and listened to my concerns and fears.
 He always gave me all the options of ways I could proceed along with possible outcomes whether they were in my favor or not just so I could make the best decision going forward in my case.
 I appreciated that honesty.
 I still call on Jonathan to get his opinion on certain situations and value his knowledge.
 I am beyond pleased with the outcome of my case!
 Thank you, Jonathan!”